perceptronmd/space-travel-aging/README.md

 How we do the analysis:
 1. Aging clock on UK biobank data proteomics dataset of 52K healthy individuals
-2. Take the top 20 proteins contributory to biological aging (either positively or negatively) and see which ones overlap with differential gene expression in space travel in human (Inspiration, NASA Twins) and mouse studies
+2. Take the top 20 proteins contributory to biological aging (either positively or negatively) and see which ones overlap with differential gene expression in space travel in human (Inspiration, NASA Twins) and mouse studies.
+Evaluate the enrichment scores aggregated across proteins, stratified by tissue.

 Conclusions: space travel is associated with differential expression of genes that are implicated in biological aging.
 There are putative signals for accelerated aging of adipose tissue as well as decelerated aging in liver tissues.